UW-Madison-DoIT/hrs-portlets/README.md

   the launch of PHIT, but for whom the experience they get when they click the Timesheet button may or may not have changed.

+#### `dynPunchTimesheetNotice` portlet preference (optional)

++ When set, adds text to the UI near the timesheet launch button, shown only to employees with `ROLE_UW_DYN_AM_PUNCH_TIME`.
++ When not set, does not show.
++ For employees without `ROLE_UW_DYN_AM_PUNCH_TIME`, does not show.
++ When both this preference and `timesheetNotice` are set, this text appears before and separated with a horizontal rule from the text specified in `timesheetNotice`.

+Intended for easing the transition for employees who lose the absence-specific buttons and instead will now access absence-related functions directly in the HRS self-service timesheet linked via the Timesheet button.

 #### `timesheetNotice` portlet preference (optional)

 + When set, adds text to the UI near the timesheet launch button.